 Hours: Hours vary, click here.

-The historic Battleship New Jersey — the U.S. Navy’s most decorated battleship — is once again open for tours, allowing visitors to enjoy the comprehensive, self-guided “Fire Power Tour,” with an opportunity to extend their tour with guided tours of the Engine Room and Turret II.
-All guests will be asked to complete a health waiver prior to boarding the ship, but vaccinated guests will no longer be required to wear masks per CDC and New Jersey guidelines.
+The historic Battleship New Jersey — the U.S. Navy’s most decorated battleship — is open for tours, allowing visitors to enjoy the comprehensive, self-guided “Fire Power Tour,” with an opportunity to extend their tour with guided tours of the Engine Room and Turret II.
 For tickets, click here.

 The nation’s most historic prison, Eastern State Penitentiary, is inviting visitors to navigate the haunting halls and crumbling cell blocks of the national historical landmark once again.
 Advance tickets are strongly recommended due to limited capacity and a one-way, linear route must be followed for the main audio tour.
-On Thursdays, Fridays and Saturdays through September 4, Eastern State invites guests to explore the grounds in the evening during new Night Tours, complete with a beer garden on the penitentiary’s baseball diamond.
 For more health and safety information and to plan your visit, click here.

 Housed in a renovated 1902 firehouse, the Fireman’s Hall Museum highlights Philadelphia’s firefighting history with exhibits and artifacts such as old fire engines, an interactive fire boat experience, and more.
 Tickets are free, but donations are appreciated.

 The Masonic Temple in Philadelphia

 Hours: Tuesday-Saturday, 10 a.m. – 4 p.m.